 GI symptoms in people with AS may also result from the abnormal morphology of nerve cells in the gut (approximately 100 million nerve cells line the human gut).
 At present, no data exists regarding whether abnormalities in brain cells known to exist in AS are also present in gut nerve cells and, if so, how or whether those abnormalities contribute to GI symptoms.

-The Pritzkers are also committed to funding research to identify morphological changes in gut nerve cells.
+The Pritzkers have also been committed to funding research to identify morphological changes in gut nerve cells.

-It is Fred and Renee’s hope that researchers will continue to focus on studying how Angelman Syndrome affects changes in gut cells, which may lead to therapies that reduce or eliminate GI problems that affect so many people with AS.
+It has been Fred and Renee’s hope that researchers will continue to focus on studying how Angelman Syndrome affects changes in gut cells, which may lead to therapies that reduce or eliminate GI problems that affect so many people with AS.

 “Making sure my son Jacob’s life and the lives of other people with disabilities are safe, happy, and fulfilling is my passion.
 It affects everything I do, including how I practice law and the way in which I relate to my clients, many of whom are struggling with their own injuries and disabilities.
 Here’s what I’ve learned: in one way or another, we’re all ‘disabled’ to some degree.
 But we are not defined by our disabilities.
 We deserve to be loved, have friends, have fun, do interesting things and be accepted for who we are rather than what we can do.
 Raising a child with disabilities is a challenge, but the love we share and the lessons we’ve learned transcend everything else.”